 On the way with a Sepp

 Our "Sepp" Maria explains to us what the abbey, its inhabitants and its surroundings are all about.
 What is a "Sepp" you ask?
-A "Sepp" is a personal travel companion from Rent a Seppwho goes on a journey of discovery with you to the land of the Mostbirne and the Black Counts.
+A "Sepp" is a personal travel companion from Rent a Seppwho goes with you on a journey of discovery into the land of the Mostbirne and the Black Counts.
 A “Sepp” definitely knows the most beautiful places and insider tips in the region.
-Maria shows you - according to our interests.
+Maria shows them to you - according to our interests.
 Because not every "Sepp" shows the same thing.
 One knows more about nature.
-The other one with the culinary delights, the next one with the must production and the fourth one instead knows the best ways for bike tours.
+The other one with the culinary delights, the next one with the must production and the fourth one knows the best ways for bike tours instead.
 Ideal, in my opinion, to explore the Mostviertel according to your own interests.

 What you should pack for a trip in the Mostviertel

 The baroque monastery building

 However, the most impressive part of the complex in Seitenstetten Abbey is the abbey building with its baroque facade decoration and the inner courtyard.
 This is also adorned with a fountain, from which a figure of the Madonna looks down on the passers-by.
 The boarding students attend classes in the buildings that surround the courtyard.
 But there are also "connoisseur rooms" where you can stay as a guest.
 In the pen shop we also see products that are made here.
 In addition to apple and herbal liqueurs, this also includes the "throat cleaner", a liqueur made from sage.
 Or do you already know the “dirndl liqueur”?
 However, this has nothing to do with the Austrian costume.
 Instead, it is called the cherries in the Mostviertel.

 A stay for the senses